-Over 40 & Trouble Sleeping?
-Here's What a Hormone Expert Wants You To Know
+Here's What a Hormone Expert Wants You To Know About Sleep If You're 40+

 You are exhausted.
 But, for some reason, instead of snoozing, you are lying awake worrying about the bills, family problems, and upcoming social events.
 Or maybe you are getting up several times to check on your kids?
 Sound familiar?

 If so, you are not alone.
-According to a study by the National Sleep Foundation, over half of all Americans struggle at times to get a good night's sleep.
-There's an endless list of reasons we can't get to sleep at night, and for women there is an extra layer of complexity—hormonal changes.
-In fact, many women report night sweats that are so bad they can't sleep.
+According to a study by the National Sleep Foundation, over half of all Americans struggle to get a good night's sleep from time to time.
+There's an endless list of reasons we can't get to sleep at night, and for women, there is an extra layer of complexity—hormonal changes.

-First things first!
-How come we're not sleeping well?
-Let's get to the bottom of that problem.
-For women who are menopausal and perimenopausal, estrogen and progesterone can fluctuate wildly as the body prepares to transition out of the reproductive years.
-These hormonal changes affect everything from stress levels and mood to body temperature and even your breathing.
-And, of course, you guessed it; it can also disrupt your circadian rhythm (the sleep-wake cycle).
-And symptoms can start as early as your mid-30s.
+For women who are menopausal and perimenopausal, estrogen and progesterone can fluctuate as the body prepares to transition out of the reproductive years.
+These hormonal changes are totally normal, but they affect everything from stress levels and mood to body temperature and even your breathing.
+And, of course, you guessed it; they can also disrupt your circadian rhythm (the sleep-wake cycle).
+This can start as early as your mid-30's.

 1. Clean up your diet.

 What we eat affects our sleep patterns.
-This is often overlooked, but there's real scientific data to back it up.
+This is often overlooked, but there's scientific data to back it up.
 If you're eating a lot of sugar, fats, and carbs in the evenings, you may not sleep as well.
-Once we combine a high-carb diet with other problems like restless leg syndrome, heart palpitations, and hot flashes, you can basically say goodbye to a good night's sleep.

-The one thing that has helped me more than anything is my Keto-Green Diet.
-It's low in carbs, and that helps to balance blood sugar levels.
+The one thing that has helped me more than anything is my Keto Green diet.
+It's low in carbs, which helps to balance blood sugar levels.
 As I'm sure you're aware, when our blood sugar levels are wildly fluctuating, it can mess with lots of different areas of our health, including sleep.
-That's why the Keto-Green diet is so helpful.
-It helps regulate hormone levels and even works to reset our circadian rhythm.

 2. Try natural sleep aids.

-In addition to this, you can take 1 to 3 milligrams of melatonin at around sundown each day.
-Patients do report that it works better when taken earlier in the evening as opposed to bedtime.
-Magnesium L-threonate is also a great supplement for restorative sleep.
+One popular sleep supplement is melatonin, which you can take at around sundown each day.* (Some patients do report that it works better when taken earlier in the evening as opposed to bedtime.)
+Magnesium is also a great supplement for restorative sleep.*

 3. Turn off all electronics by 9 p.m.